 BOUNCE is part of leading international bodies that are striving to create the world’s best practice for trampoline and adventure-challenge activity safety.
 BOUNCE is a member of and meets or exceeds the standards associated with the following organisations:

 International Association of Trampoline Parks (IATP) – ASTM

 Australian Trampoline Parks Association (ATPA) – Australian Industry Standard

 Development Programs (Freestyle Academy) are available for all levels of ability to help develop skills from learning to jump safely through to specialized skill development and freestyle movement.

 Grip socks & SHOES

-Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximize grip, to help maximize safety and general hygiene.
+Anyone jumping at BOUNCE is required to wear BOUNCE grip-socks that are designed to help maximize the grip, to help maximize safety and general hygiene.

 In adventure-challenge areas (e.g. X-Park, Free-run, Clip n Climb), participants are recommended to wear closed toe, flat soled running shoes with tight laces

 There are no age restrictions, but in order to ensure the safety of our bouncers, Junior Jumpers must be able to walk unassisted and must be under 110cms.